k0sproject/k0s/README.md

 ![k0s logo](k0s-logo-full-color.svg)

-k0s is yet another Kubernetes distro.
-Yes.
-But we do some of the things pretty different from other distros out there.

-k0s is a single binary all-inclusive Kubernetes distribution with all the required bells and whistles preconfigured to make building a Kubernetes clusters a matter of just copying an executable to every host and running it.
+k0s is an all-inclusive Kubernetes distribution with all the required bells and whistles preconfigured to make building a Kubernetes clusters a matter of just copying an executable to every host and running it.

+## Key Features

+- Packaged as a single static binary
+- Self-hosted, isolated control plane
+- Variety of storage backends: etcd, SQLite, MySQL (or any compatible), PostgreSQL
+- Elastic control-plane
+- Vanilla upstream Kubernetes
+- Supports custom container runtimes (containerd is the default)
+- Supports custom Container Network Interface (CNI) plugins (calico is the default)
+- Supports x86_64 and arm64

 ![k0s demo](k0s_demo.gif)